hmonroe/guiguts/README.txt

-is sized to match the image (in XnView, choose View, Auto Image Size, Fit Image to Window) and only one instance of the viewer is allowed to avoid having one instance for every page viewed (in XnView, choose Tools, Options, General, Only One Instance).
+is sized to match the image (in XnView, choose View, Auto Image Size, Fit Image to Window) and only one instance of the viewer is allowed to avoid having one instance for every page viewed (in XnView, choose Tools, Options, General, Only One Instance; in Irfanview Options -> Properties/Setting -> Start/Exit Options, or Options -> Properties/Setting -> Misc.1 Check "Only 1 instance of IrfanView is active).
 To page through images, use the "<" and ">" buttons on the status bar.
 To Auto Show Page Images, use the "Auto Img" button on the status bar, use the option on the Prefs menu, or checkboxes in the various search/spellcheck dialogs.